Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 A derail device is permanently attached to a hard wood tie that will allow the derail to be opened or closed over one rail.

-Yes, your service provider is required to install derails to protect their mainline track.
+Service providers are required to install derails to protect their mainline track.

 The facility that is loading or unloading dangerous goods from a railway vehicle must develop procedures for the use of the derail.

-The use of a derail is encouraged for the protection of personnel working around any rail equipment during the loading and unloading of non-dangerous goods or any time personnel are working on or around a railway vehicle.
+The use of a derail is encouraged for the protection of personnel working around any rail equipment during the loading and unloading of non-dangerous goods and any time personnel are working on or around a railway vehicle.

-Generally a derail is installed on a facilities track at a minimum distance of one car length from the tank car on the connected end(s) of the track.
-Your rail service provider should be consulted to determine the best location.
+When installing a derail on facility track, the rail service provider should be consulted to determine the best location.